tessel/t1-contribution-guide/README.md

 ##Contact Us

 We're at #tessel on IRC if you need to get a quick answer.
+Otherwise, post [on the forums](forums.tessel.io) or make a Github issue.

 ##At a glance: